IBM/detect-timeseriesdata-change/README.md

 All the intermediary steps are modularized and all code open sourced to enable developers to use / modify the modules / sub-modules as they see fit for their specific application

-When you have completed this journey, you will understand how to
-1. Read Sensor data for a single sensor
+When you have completed this journey, you will understand how to 1.Read Sensor data for a single sensor
-2. Extract 2 Time series datasets one in the past and another in the present
-3. Compress these datasets by translating them into a bunch of statistics that accurately describe the characteristics of these datasets
+2.Extract 2 Time series datasets one in the past and another in the present 3.Compress these datasets by translating them into a bunch of statistics that accurately describe the characteristics of these datasets
-4. Compare these statistics and quantify them
+4.Compare these statistics and quantify them
-5. Analyze these comparisons to detect any occurrence of Change points in the data between Previous data set and Current data set
+5.Analyze these comparisons to detect any occurrence of Change points in the data between Previous data set and Current data set